Nothing compares to the simple pleasure of a bike ride. ~John F. Kennedy

 (3) A violation of this section is a noncriminal traffic infraction, punishable as a moving violation as provided in chapter 318.

-At Terrell Hogan, we are committed to protecting the rights of cyclists, and preserving and promoting their right to use roads safely and without risking life and limb.
+At Terrell • Hogan, we are committed to protecting the rights of cyclists, and preserving and promoting their right to use roads safely and without risking life and limb.
 Further, our firm is dedicated to securing fair compensation for cyclists when they have been injured or victimized while cycling.
-As a cyclist, you deserve an attorney who shares your love and enthusiasm for bicycles, and who has expertise on how to advance and protect your legal interests as a cyclist.
+As a cyclist, you deserve a Jacksonville bicycle accident lawyer who shares your love and enthusiasm for bicycles, and who has expertise on how to advance and protect your legal interests as a cyclist.
 This is our commitment to you.